BrenoFariasdaSilva/Worked-Example-Miner/README.md

 - Code metrics
 - Python (Programming Language)

 Feel free to explore the code and data in this repository.
-If you have any questions or suggestions, please don't hesitate to reach out to us.
+If you have any questions or suggestions, please don't hesitate to reach out to me.